Blue-Davinci/MusicalZoe-FE/README.md

 # Musical Zoe Frontend 🎵

 A modern, beautiful, and secure SvelteKit frontend for the Musical Zoe music API platform.
 Built with `Svelte` & `Typescript` and designed for optimal user experience across all devices.
+A quick deployment.

 ## ✨ Features